julianalg/Uranus-Bot/README.md

 # Poop-Bot
 discord bot that everything and nothing at all

+add the bot to your server (coming soon, bot is still a wip)

 **credits**
 all of the cool people who contributed ideas to this project